teamosis/gethugothemes-documentation/content/bigspring/basic-configuration.md

 ## Default configuration

-In this project folder, you will find a file called `config/_default/config.toml`.
+In this project folder, you will find a file called `hugo.toml`.
 Open this file in any text editor or IDE.

 {{< contentblocklist "default-config/" "baseURL" "languageCode" "title" "theme" "summaryLength" "paginate" "disqusShortname" "googleAnalytics" "timeZone" "disableLanguages"  >}}